PLEASE ROTATE ME

 However, because users were understandably reluctant to carry around an additional — and quite conspicuous — device wherever they went, these hearing aids never caught on.

-As compared to Bluetooth Classic-enabled hearing aids, BLE-enabled hearing aids provide benefits including:
+As compared to Bluetooth Classic hearing aids, Bluetooth LE hearing aids provide benefits including:

-Thanks in large part to Apple’s and Google’s recent entry into the market, the popularity of Bluetooth-enabled hearing aids has expanded dramatically in the wake of the proliferation of BLE.
+Thanks in large part to Apple’s and Google’s recent entry into the market, the popularity of Bluetooth hearing aids has expanded dramatically in the wake of the proliferation of Bluetooth LE technology.

 Additionally, Apple’s new hearing aids include a “find my hearing aid” feature and support integration with Live Listen, a program that turns an iPhone or iPad into a remote microphone that transmits sound to the hearing aids.
 For individuals with hearing loss who wish to converse in loud public places, this program can make all the difference.

 In response, Google has partnered with GN Hearing to develop hearing aid support for Android.
-Google’s software leverages BLE to allow users to connect their hearing aids to Android devices, providing them with high-quality sound without significantly compromising their devices’ battery life.
+Google’s software leverages Bluetooth LE technology to allow users to connect their hearing aids to Android devices, providing them with high-quality sound without significantly compromising their devices’ battery life.
 Considering that 85 percent of the world’s smartphones run on Android, this is a momentous development.

 For instance, Bluetooth LE Audio is multistream, meaning it allows for the transmission of multiple independent, synchronized audio streams between an audio source device and one (or more) audio sink devices.
 This latest specification of Bluetooth also features broadcast audio, meaning an audio source device can broadcast one or more audio streams to an unlimited number of audio sink devices.